Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 When you buy your eggs, some of the containers, like Eggland's Best, are clear plastic containers.
 Buy those and save them for starting seeds.
 They have a clear plastic cover that covers where the eggs sit.
 Just fill those spaces with dirt, drop in a few seeds, cover with the plastic cover, and you have little miniature greenhouses!

-By gypsygina from Oklahoma City, OK
+By Gina from Oklahoma City, OK

 The cavities in egg crates are just the right size for starting many types of seeds.
 An added advantage to the paper style is that it can be cut apart and the seedling planted in the soil container and all.
-This is a guide about egg carton gardening.

 A way to 'make' peat pots is to cut up the 100% recycled newspaper egg cartons.
 Fill with soil and start your plants, transplant entire piece into ground, wetting the egg container just before placing in soil (this helps to quicken the decomposition process).
 Great recycling effort, too!